karlvr/empire-state/packages/react/README.md

 ## Solution

 With `empire-state-react` you create one or more _controllers_ to contain state in a component, or at the root of a _tree_ of components that use that state.
-Using the _controller_ you can get and set _parts_ of its state, with re-renders limited to components that use the part of the state that has changed (using `useControllerValue`).
+Using the _controller_ you can get and set _parts_ of its state, with re-renders limited to components that use the part of the state that has changed (using `useControllerValue` or `useController`).

 The `useControllerValue` hook provides access to a value from the controller, and a function to change that value.
 When the value changes your component will re-render.

+The `useController` hook signals that a component is using the value from the controller (or a nested property of the controller) and should be re-rendered when that value changes.

 ## Example